abremard/NYU-Depth-NN/README.md

 # NYU-Depth-NN
-Neural Network for Depth prediction on single 2D files
+Neural Network for Depth prediction on 2 Dimensional image files from NYU Depth V2.0 dataset